jsakamoto/Toolbelt.Blazor.HttpClientInterceptor/README.md

 ## Supported Blazor versions

-"Blazor WebAssembly App (client-side) HttpClient Interceptor" ver.6.x supports Blazor WebAssembly App version **3.1 Preview 3.**
+"Blazor WebAssembly App (client-side) HttpClient Interceptor" ver.6.x supports Blazor WebAssembly App version **3.1 Preview 3, and 4.**

 ## How to install and use?